ArdeshirV/GolangBestFunctions/README.md

 `func <FunctionName>(<Parameters-List>) <Return-Type-List> - <Description and usage>`
 - You shouldn't change any other part of README.md file, specially current principles.

-## Functions:
+### Functions:
-- func ReadLine() stirng - Reads exactly one line of input text and works in all systems(Mac, Linux and Windows)
+- func ReadLine() stirng - Reads exactly one line of input text and works in all systems(Mac, Linux and Windows).
 - Add your useful function here!

 Good luck!